Denny's: History

-The restaurant originally opened as Danny's Donuts by Richard Jezak and Harold Butler.
-It opened at the intersection of Bellflower and Del Amo boulevards in 1954, Lakewood, California.
-In 1956, a year after Richard Jezak departed from the six-store chain, Harold Butler changed the concept, shifting it from a donut shop to a coffee shop with store No. 8.
-Danny's Donuts was renamed Danny's Coffee Shops and changed its operation to 24 hours.
+The restaurant originally opened as Danny's Donuts in 1953, founded by Richard Jezak and Harold Butler and located at the southeast corner of Bellflower and Del Amo boulevards in Lakewood, California.
+After Jezak left the six-store chain in 1956, Butler shifted the business concept from a donut shop to a coffee shop with store No. 8.

 During the 1950s, Los Angeles architects Armet & Davis created a new prototype building with a boomerang-shaped roof that became a model for stores built nationwide.
 They also designed a second prototype in 1965 with a zigzag shingled roof.
 These designs enabled Googie architecture to spread across America.
 Many Denny's locations were built near freeway off-ramps, leading to increasingly larger signage.

-In 1959, Butler changed the name from Danny's Coffee Shops, to avoid confusion with the Los Angeles restaurant chain Coffee Dan's, to Denny's Coffee Shops.
-In 1961, Denny's Coffee Shops was renamed Denny's.
-The business continued to expand, and by 1981, there were over 1,000 Denny's restaurants in all 50 U.S. states.
-The company absorbed many former Sambo's restaurants and used their mid-century design in some of their restaurants.
+In 1959, Danny's Donuts was renamed Denny's Coffee Shops and changed its operation to 24 hours in order to avoid confusion with the Los Angeles restaurant chain Coffee Dan's.
+Two years later, it changed its name again to simply Denny's.

+During a period when the business was expanding, reaching over 1,000 restaurants and all 50 states by 1981, the company absorbed many former Sambo's restaurants and used their mid-century design in some of their restaurants.
 In 1977, Denny's introduced the still-popular Grand Slam breakfast.

+After maintaining them until 1989 in La Mirada, California, Denny's moved its main offices to Irvine, California, and then to Spartanburg, South Carolina, where Trans World Corporation (TWC), its parent company since 1987, maintained its headquarters.
+By acquiring a 47% stake in TWC in 1992, the private equity firm KKR encouraged it to sell its non-core businesses.

 In 1994, Denny's became the largest corporate sponsor of Save the Children, a national charity.
 All but six Denny's locations closed for the first time ever for Christmas 1988; this was problematic because many restaurants had been built without locks, and others had reportedly lost their keys.

-Denny's main offices were in La Mirada, California, until 1989.
-At that time, the office was first moved to Irvine, California, and subsequently moved to the Spartanburg, South Carolina headquarters of the parent company Trans World Corporation (TW Corporation) that acquired Denny's in 1987.
-In 1992, private equity firm, Kohlberg Kravis Roberts acquired a 47% interest in TW Corporation, later known as The Flagstar Companies, and encouraged the company to sell non-core businesses.
-On July 12, 1997, Flagstar, Denny's parent company, filed for Chapter 11 bankruptcy.
-Eventually, Denny's operations dominated the parent company to such an extent that The Flagstar Companies changed its name again to Denny's Corporation.
-It trades on the NASDAQ under the DENN symbol.

-In 1994, Denny's began renovating its stores with a lighter color scheme; select locations also began serving Baskin-Robbins ice cream for a short time.
+Also in 1994, it began renovating its stores with a lighter color scheme; select locations also began serving Baskin-Robbins ice cream for a short time.
 Houston, Texas, was the test market for the chain-wide renovation.

+After changing its name from TWC to The Flagstar Companies, this firm filed for Chapter 11 bankruptcy on July 12, 1997.
+Denny's dominated its operations to such an extent that Flagstar changed its name again to Denny's Corporation, trading on the Nasdaq under the symbol DENN.

 Along with their famous breakfasts and hamburgers, Denny’s introduced the Beyond Burger as a vegetarian alternative in 2020.
 It was discontinued in 2023 and replaced with Dr. Praeger's California Veggie Patty.